erikvanoosten/metrics-scala/README.md

 ### Usage

-Metrics-scala provides an easy way to create metrics in Scala.
+Metrics-scala provides an easy way to create metrics and health checks in Scala.
 Metrics-core requires an application wide `MetricRegistry`.
 Create an **`Instrumented`** trait that refers to that registry and extends the `InstrumentedBuilder` trait.

 ```scala
 object YourApplication {